 In Maine, on Fuller Road in Easton, photographer Paul Cyr caught a spectacular image of a young Amish boy on his way to work at 4.30am, silhouetted by the lights.

 Cyr said, “The Amish people get up very early to start work and young man had never seen the Northern Lights before.

 “He was blown away by its natural beauty.
 We stood and shared the moment for a while.”

 These solar flares create auroras when radiation from the sun reaches Earth and interacts with charged protons in our atmosphere.
 The lights are stronger at the magnetic poles and weaken as they move south.

-Recently NASA scientists predicted that the current period of solar activity will reach a new peak in December.
-Todd Hoeksema, the Director of the Wilcox Solar Observatory at Stanford University, said that by December there should be what is termed a ‘solar flip.’
+NASA scientists predicted that the current period of solar activity wiould reach a new peak in December.
+Todd Hoeksema, the Director of the Wilcox Solar Observatory at Stanford University, said that by December there would be what is termed a ‘solar flip.’

-Here’s a selection of the fantastic photographs and videos snapped over the past days:
+Here’s a selection of the fantastic photographs and videos:

 Log in with your social accounts:

 Or, log in with your IrishCentral account: